neutrons/hyspecppt/docs/source/design/hyspecpptfields.rst

 ----------

 Regarding validation, if all fields are valid, then the front end triggers the backend to send the current parameters and receive the new data and plot the graph.
+If a user types an invalid value, then a red border appears.

 Front end side validation can include: